 Dumont's fire technique did not miss.
 The burst of flame exploded against the trooper's armored chest and knocked him over onto his back.

 "Run!" she told Nima, and the Motavian obeyed, turning away from the secman and dashing down the alley as fast as her short legs could carry her.
 Dumont was right behind her.
 The laserlike Tsu technique did more damage than Foi, but it lacked the explosive force of the fire tech.
 The trooper got his wits about him quickly, due most likely to his armor protection, and the throaty boom of his shotgun sent a sick fear through her.
-The flechettes spanged harmlessly off the pavement behind the fleeing women, though, and in another moment they were out of they alley and into a side street.
+The flechettes spanged harmlessly off the pavement behind the fleeing women, though, and in another moment they were out of the alley and into a side street.
 Nima reflexively turned to her left, away from the street out in front of the formerly-safehouse, no doubt wary of anyone that might have been left on guard out front.
 Part of Dumont expected to see the sleek shape of a corpsec skimmer blocking the narrow street, but there was nothing there but the dingy pavement, a few passerby assiduously minding their own business, and the litter that accumulated in Neroton groundways.

 The lit icon of a Metro-Link terminal caught both women's eyes at once.
 They headed for it, and in minutes they were off the street, onto the train, and completely out of the district.

 Two people had found them, Dumont thought nervously.
 Holst had, and so had the anonymous caller.
-If the could both do it once, how long would it take for them to do it again?
+If they could both do it once, how long would it take for them to do it again?

 Chapter 18